MarkSeliverstov/MFF-year-project/ProjectLogs.md

 # 29.06.2023

 - Questions
-	- how many search results should I check?
+	- how many searches results should I check?
 	- To say exactly how the user will use it
 	- If the project is large enough, it will be quite difficult and long to parse the project (however, you can not parse the entire project every time, but there are many conditions for this and a lot of bugs:
 		*how it store*,